PEOPLE-ER/Wetland-Function-Assessment/ReadMe.md

 When using this tool in your work we ask that you please cite the Spectral_Recovery tool as follows:

-"Spectral Recovery method developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."
+"The Wetland Function Assessment Tutorial was developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."

 ## License